Archie Carpenter

-Archie Carpenter is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Stephen Beard.
-The character first appeared on-screen on 3 November 2008 until his exit on 28 May 2010.
-He was introduced as the younger brother of then established Zoe Carpenter (Zoë Lister), when he moved into the college halls of residence.
-In March 2010, series producer Paul Marquess axed the character as part of his cast cull and major revamp of the series.
+Archie Carpenter is a fictional character from the British soap opera Hollyoaks, played by Stephen Beard.
+The character debuted on-screen during the episode broadcast on 3 November 2008.
+He was introduced as the brother of the established character Zoe Carpenter (Zoë Lister).
+Archie moved into the college halls of residence.
+In March 2010, executive producer Paul Marquess wrote the character out of Hollyoaks as part of his rejuvenation of the series, which included multiple cast changes.
+Archie made his final appearance during the episode broadcast on 28 May 2010.

-Character creation

-Background
+Creation and casting

 Archie's character was created to be a new student studying at Hollyoaks Community College and was given immediate links with other characters such as an on-screen sister, Zoe Carpenter, played by Zoë Lister.
 It has been mentioned on and off screen that the two character experienced different upbringings from their parents.

-Casting

-Auditions were held for the part of Archie Carpenter with the result of the auditions seen to be unique other castings within the series as the news of the actor to portray the character first surfaced on a reality television series.
-In 2007 a new reality television series was commissioned by MTV in the United Kingdom called Living on the Edge, which focused on teenagers living their lives in the wealthy village of Alderley Edge in the United Kingdom.
-During series two only one cast member returned to the series, Stephen Beard.
-Whilst the second season was airing Beard was seen auditioning for various roles and documented the whole audition process for the character of Archie.
+Regular auditions were held for the part but the result of the audition process was unique to other castings within the series.
+The audition process was featured in a reality television series.
+In 2007, MTV commissioned a reality television series titled Living on the Edge.
+Broadcast in the United Kingdom, the series focused on teenagers living in the wealthy British village of Alderley Edge.
+During the second series, Stephen Beard was the only returning cast member.
+During this season, Beard was seen auditioning for various roles and it documented the whole audition process for the character of Archie.
 He was later offered the part on a six-month contract, later being offered another contract for the same period of time.